 Responsible Party: Chair, faculty

-Criteria for Promotion of Faculty in the Lecturer and Clinical Faculty Ranks.
-Faculty members with lecturer or clinical appointments have primary responsibilities related to their workload assignment.
+Criteria for Promotion of Faculty in the Lecturer, Clinical, and Research Faculty Ranks.
+Faculty members with lecturer, clinical, or research appointments have primary responsibilities related to their workload assignment.
 Candidates must demonstrate a professional commitment to sustained productivity as appropriate to the particular appointment, as well as a commitment to the mission of UNT.